AdobeDocs/ff-services-docs/src/pages/photoshop/features/index.md

 ## Webhooks through Adobe I/O Events

 Adobe I/O Events offers the possibility to build an event-driven application, based on events originating from Photoshop.
 To start listening for events, your application needs to register a webhook URL, specifying the Event Types to receive.
 Whenever a matching event gets triggered, your application is notified through an HTTP POST request to the webhook URL.
-The Event Provider for Photoshop APIs is `Imaging API Events`.
+The Event Provider for the Photoshop API is `Imaging API Events`.
 This event provider has two event types:
 1. `Photoshop API events`